-Colleagues, acquaintances, and complete strangers often ask multiracial and racially ambiguous individuals to identify their racial/ethnic background through questions such as “what are you?”
+Colleagues, acquaintances, and complete strangers often ask multiracial and “racially ambiguous” individuals to share their racial/ethnic backgrounds through questions such as “what are you?”
 Through in-depth interviews, my work confirms this pattern and goes on to examine how multiracial individuals respond to these inquiries.
-I find that participants developed “racial elevator speeches” or scripts that they applied across multiple contexts, rather than tailoring to every new situation.
+I find that participants developed “racial elevator speeches” or scripts that they applied across multiple contexts, rather than tailoring to every new interaction.
 Multiracial participants chose their racial elevator speeches intentionally, often designing them for convenience and to satisfy social norms.
 As a result, elevator speeches did not necessary reflect perfectly accurate accounts of racial ancestry or even personal identity.
-I connect the implications of this pattern to the rigidity of racial categories and the limitations in how we measure race.
+This pattern speaks to the rigidity of monoracial categories in the U.S. and the limitations in how we measure race.

 Scholars often use the multiracial population to make broader projections about race in the US.
-Yet many overlook how variation among multiracial identities can lead to drastically different experiences with race.
-While we might expect differences such as race and physical appearance to shape how individuals experience race, my data highlights contradictions to this pattern.
-Based on interviews with college-age multiracial individuals, I find that experiences with race differ primarily by the salience of race, rather than solely appearance or race itself.
-Race salience varied based on two types of interactions with others: racial reminders and racial references.
-This study contributes to the body of scholarship that examines how race is contextual and social, using multiraciality as a case study to further understand how race functions in the US.
+Yet these projections obscure the wide variation in how people experience their multiracial identities and race in general.
+Although past research finds that specific racial ancestries and physical appearance shape multiracial individuals’ experiences with race, my data also highlights contradictions to these patterns.
+Based on interviews with multiracial young adults, I find that the salience of race for individuals can vary regardless of their ancestry or appearance.
+Two types of interactions appeared to indicate race salience: racial reminders and racial references.
+This study contributes to existing research that explains how race is contextual and social, and draws on the experiences of multiracial people to better understand how race functions in the U.S.

 A growing number of researchers use the arts in their research.
 Artwork can act as data, as a tool to analyze data, and as a compelling, accessible way to present research findings.
 I use drawings and illustrations to better understand and communicate social phenomenon.
 You can find some of this research and artwork below.